abbreviatedman/react-monorepo/02-props-and-state/2e-state-and-props-assignment/directions.md

 ## Set Up And Run A New React App

-1. Open the terminal to the `exercise` directory--the simplest way to do so is to right-click on the `exercise` folder in VS Code and select "Open in Integrated Terminal".
+1. Open the terminal to the `assignment` directory--the simplest way to do so is to right-click on the `assignment` folder in VS Code and select "Open in Integrated Terminal".

 2. In the terminal, type `npm create vite .` and hit enter/return.
 The `.` is important--this will create a new Vite project in the current directory.